 Comments are by nature short pieces of writing.

-And crafting good comments means you’ll have to really focus to get your meaning across in a space of a few dozens words or a few short paragraphs.
+And crafting good comments means you’ll have to really focus to get your meaning across in a space of a few dozens of words or a few short paragraphs.

 That’s an excellent writing practice for you and it will translate into you writing better articles and having more success with your blog or affiliate website.